-This is where pixel density plays the key role.
+This is where pixel density plays a key role.

-As such, the 4K resolution on a 27-inch monitor has ~163 PPI giving you even more details and space, but in this case, you’d need to scale your interface in order for small items to become easily readable.
+In contrast, 4K UHD resolution on a 27-inch monitor has ~163 PPI giving you even more details and space, but in this case, you’d need to scale your interface in order for small text to be readable.

 Professional and Everyday Use

-While this decreases the quality of the image, it’s not always particularly noticeable as the bitrate of the video also plays a role in it.
-For instance, the 1080p Blu-ray movies look fantastic on 1440p resolution displays, while some lesser quality videos are not as sharp — but still watchable.
+For instance, 1080p Blu-ray movies look amazing on 1440p resolution displays, while some lesser quality videos won’t be as sharp — but still watchable.

-While gaming is very demanding at 1440p, everyday use is not.
-As long as you’re just doing basic stuff on your computer such as web-surfing you will be fine even with a good integrated graphics or any sub-$100 dedicated graphics card.
+While gaming is taxing on your graphics card at 1440p, everyday use is not.
+As long as you’re just doing basic stuff on your computer, such as web-surfing, you will be fine — even with a good integrated GPU.

 1920×1080 vs 2560×1440 – Gaming

-The most important thing to consider when choosing between a 1080p or a 1440p monitor for gaming is the hardware requirements for a certain video game and the desired picture settings/FPS (Frames Per Second) rate.
+The most important thing to consider when choosing between a 1080p or a 1440p monitor for gaming is the hardware requirements for a certain video game and the desired picture settings/FPS (Frames Per Second).

-Running video games at 1080p and 60 FPS with high settings is doable by more affordable graphics cards such as an AMD RX 560-4GB or an NVIDIA GTX 1050 Ti.
+Running video games at 1080p and 60 FPS with high settings is doable with more affordable graphics cards.

-In the end, it all comes down to your personal preference, your PC gear, and the available budget.
+In the end, it all comes down to your personal preference, PC rig and budget.

-As you can see, there are many things to take into account when it comes to 1080p vs 1440p.
+As you can see, there are many facts to take into account when it comes to 1920×1080 vs 2560×1440.
 For everyday use, there aren’t as many factors to consider apart from the monitor price and size.